 Do all it takes to feel good.
 Rested.
 Nourished.
 Assured in your birth choices.
 For yourself.
 For your baby.
-Your whole family.
+And for your whole family.

 Call on the true support of your womanly tribe.
 Only those aligned with your vison of birth and motherhood.
 Celebrate your sacred rite of passage with these women.
 Honour their unconditional holding.
 Of you.
 Of your baby.
 Of your whole community.

-Let go of Facebook & Instagram!
+Stop the scrolling and turn off Facebook & Instagram.
 Let yourself slowly descend into the primal zone of birth, the trance of labour.

 Commune with your baby, silently and aloud.
 Sing.
 And tell your little one in words just how much you’re looking forward to their gentle entry.
 To holding him or her in your arms.